ansible/awx/docs/task_manager_system.md

 Each of the three managers has a single entry point, `schedule()`.
 The `schedule()` function tries to acquire a single, global lock recorded in the database.
 If the lock cannot be acquired, the method returns.
 The failure to acquire the lock indicates that there is another instance currently running `schedule()`.

-Each manager runs inside of an atomic DB transaction.
+Each manager runs inside an atomic DB transaction.
 If the dispatcher task that is running the manager is killed, none of the created tasks or updates will take effect.

 ### Hybrid Scheduler: Periodic + Event